 - Passport: Obviously you need to bring your passport to get in and out of Iceland.

 - Visa: Depending on your nationality you might need to apply for a visa to visit Iceland.
 Check out our blog post ‘Visa Iceland: Do you need one’ to figure out if you need a visa and how to apply for one.

-- Travel insurance: In my opinion, you can’t miss a good travel insurance on any trip.
+- Travel insurance: In my opinion, you can’t forget a good travel insurance for any trip.
 We are with SafetyWing, which is a very affordable travel health insurance.

 - Wallet & credit card: Don’t forget your wallet and credit card as a payment method.
-Otherwise, you don’t get far!
+Otherwise, you won’t get far!

-- Phone: A phone comes in handy every day, and so it will on your Iceland trip.
-Navigate with Google Maps, book an experience or a tour with the Get Your Guide app, take a selfie or book a hotel with booking.com.
+- Phone: A phone comes in handy every day and it will on your Iceland trip.
+Navigate with Google Maps, book an experience, or a tour with the Get Your Guide app, take a selfie, or book a hotel with booking.com.